We spent Christmas in Tennessee this year at my parent’s home near Chattanooga and it was so lovely there.

 You walk around outside, through the rocks, and on the edge of Lookout Mountain, all while looking at the lights.

 I should say, the week we were there was the coldest they had seen in a long time.

-So the great Tennessee/Georgia people we saw there were walking around all bundled in their cute hats, mittens, scarves, even North Face jackets and the like.
+So the great Tennessee/Georgia people we saw there were walking around all bundled in their cute hats, mittens, scarves, even North Face jackets.

 The two Chicago people who were there?